JK-12 School Information

 Staff can call 8-1-1 or their local health centre for help with any questions about COVID-19.
 Refer to this fact sheet for more information on self-monitoring.

-Isolation process for students and staff
+Isolation process for school staff

 Returning to school following self-isolation